 Employee development is essential in attracting and retaining a knowledgeable and skilled workforce and supports the overall quality of services rendered to the public.
 Continuous investment in training and education is essential for improving the performance of the St. Johns County workforce and enhancing the services provided by the County Government.

-It is the responsibility of the Personnel Services Department to foster and promote opportunities for training and education to all County employees.
-The Personnel Services Department shall manage all aspects of the program and ensure training is conducted in accordance with the goals set forth by the organization.
-The Personnel Services Department shall support the achievement of the organizational goals by providing assistance to Department Directors in developing and conducting training to meet the specific needs of their departments.
+It is the responsibility of the Human Resources Department to foster and promote opportunities for training and education to all County employees.
+The Human Resources Department shall manage all aspects of the program and ensure training is conducted in accordance with the goals set forth by the organization.
+The Human Resources Department shall support the achievement of the organizational goals by providing assistance to Department Directors in developing and conducting training to meet the specific needs of their departments.

 All on-the-job training shall be conducted during normal business hours and department supervisors shall be responsible for the conduct and documentation of training.
 Newly hired employees shall participate in the established orientation training program and other continuing education and training opportunities when such instruction is considered necessary for satisfactory job performance.